 - You're walking near your ball in the rough and accidentally kick it.

-In all these cases, you get a one-stroke penalty, and - this is important - you must replace the ball to its original spot before playing.
+In all these cases, you get a one-stroke penalty, and you must replace the ball to its original spot before playing.
 If you play from the wrong spot, it becomes a two-stroke penalty.

-However, the rules have gotten more forgiving here.
-There is now no penalty if you an unintended and accidental motion shifts the golf ball on teeing mound or your ball has moved when you were a green from an unknown external object.
-Same no-penalty is when moving for an air ball on the green
+However, the rules are more forgiving now.
+There is no penalty if an unintended motion shifts the golf ball on the teeing ground or when your ball moves on the green from an external force.

 How to Take a Proper Drop Under the Rules